Emergence of Fermi-liquid and BCS physics in overdoped cuprates: A BCS approach to the overdoped cuprates

-Because the cuprates are strongly correlated, the theoretical route from the microscopic physics of copper and oxygen orbitals to an appropriate low energy effective model is difficult and will not be addressed here.
-Instead, we assume that there exists an intermediate energy scale that is large compared to $T_c$---possibly of order the exchange energy in the parent antiferromagnetic insulator, $J \approx 1500$ K \cite{j_birgeneau_magnetic_2006}---below which the electronic properties can be understood on the basis of an effective model of well defined quasi-particles with relatively weak residual interactions.
-The quasi-particle properties may be strongly renormalized, and the residual interactions can encode the effects of important high energy physics, especially the existence of local moments on the copper sites.
-Importantly, however, because the effective theory is obtained by integrating out high energy degrees of freedom, the residual interactions can be taken to be short-ranged, and both the interactions and the quasi-particle renormalizations must be smooth functions of microscopic parameters, such as the doping concentration, $p$.
-The existence of quantum oscillations in some overdoped cuprates, to be discussed in more detail later, constitutes strong evidence that this assumption is reasonable, at least at low temperatures.
+Because the cuprates are strongly correlated, the theoretical route from the microscopic physics of copper and oxygen orbitals to an appropriate low-energy effective model is difficult and will not be addressed here.
+Instead, we assume that there exists an intermediate energy scale that is large compared with $T_{\textrm c}$ --- possibly of the order of the exchange energy in the parent antiferromagnetic insulator, $J \approx 1500$ K \cite{j_birgeneau_magnetic_2006}.
+Below this scale, the electronic properties can be understood on the basis of an effective model of well-defined emergent quasiparticles with relatively weak residual interactions.
+The quasiparticle properties may be strongly renormalized, and the residual interactions can encode the effects of important high-energy physics, especially the existence of local moments on the copper sites.
+Importantly, however, because the effective theory is obtained by integrating out high-energy degrees of freedom, the residual interactions can be taken to be short-ranged, and both the interactions and the quasiparticle renormalizations must be smooth functions of microscopic parameters, such as the doping concentration, $p$.
+The existence of quantum oscillations in some overdoped cuprates (which we will discuss in more detail later), constitutes strong evidence that this assumption is reasonable, at least at low temperatures.

 The BCS self-consistency condition is derivable as an implicit expression for the gap function, $\Delta(\vec k)$ (which has no explicit $\omega$ dependence because we are dealing with an effective Hamiltonian), as a function of the effective interaction, $\tilde V(\vec r)$.
-This condition is usually expressed as a convolution over momentum, $\vec q$, of $V(\vec q)$, the Fourier transform of $\tilde V(\vec r)$, and an integrand that depends on the band dispersion, $\epsilon(\vec k)$ and the quasi-particle energy,
+This condition is usually expressed as a convolution over momentum, $\vec q$, of $V(\vec q)$ --- the Fourier transform of $\tilde V(\vec r)$ --- and an integrand that depends on the band dispersion, $\epsilon(\vec k)$, and the quasiparticle energy,

-where $\mu$ is the chemical potential.
-However, it is also useful to look at this relation in real-space:
+where $\mu$ is the chemical potential. {It} is also useful to look at this relation in real-space:

-where $\tilde \phi(\vec r) = (1/2)\langle \left[c_{\vec r,\uparrow}^\dagger c_{\vec 0,\downarrow}^\dagger+c_{\vec 0,\uparrow}^\dagger c_{\vec r,\downarrow}^\dagger\right]\rangle $ is the pair wave-function,
+where $\tilde \phi(\vec r)$ is the pair wave-function,

-where $F(\epsilon)$ implements the necessary high energy cutoff of the theory.
+where $F(\epsilon)$ implements a high-energy cutoff of the theory, if needed.